 - License mix across all supported protocols, not just HTTP/2

-- Single IT integration (provisioning, lookups, reporting, number portability, etc.)
+- Single IT integration (List provisioning, lookups, reporting, etc.)

-- Support for the N32-f and the N32-c interface
+- Support for the N32-f and the N32-c interfaces

-- Support for PRINS (PRotocol for N32 INterconnect Security, JWE/JWS) – please note there are ongoing standardization developments
+- Support for PRINS (PRotocol for N32 INterconnect Security, JWE/JWS) – Final scope is pending ongoing discussions and decision-making in the industry specification bodies regarding 5G roaming (roadmap)

-- Supports message modification instruction inclusion via JSON PATCH method.
+- Supports message modification instruction inclusion via JSON PATCH method (roadmap)

 - Support for malformed N32 messages detection